bhaubhau/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 The five german traffic signs I found on web are displayed in cell 14 of the file (https://view5f1639b6.udacity-student-workspaces.com/view/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier.html)
+Some of the things to be considered in the images are
+1. The angle of signs like in case of the go straight or left, if the angle of sign gets mis aligned, the output results may not be correct
+2. If the background is very large, the area of interest on the image may get destroyed when rescaling the image leading to wrong results
+3. background objects like clouds, trees etc may cause inaccuracies

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).